Disclaimer

 AKC Breed Standards for American Staffordshire Terrier

 American Kennel Club (AKC) describes official breed standards for American Staffordshire Terriers.
-These standards are being described below in detail.
+These standards are described below in detail.

 • Neck: This dog’s neck is heavy with a slight arch, tapering from the shoulders to the back of the skull.
 The neck is of medium length with no loose skin.